Millennial AI

 Framework Design Phase (Weeks 3-5)

-• AI governance policy suite including risk policy, acceptable use policy, and data governance addendum
+• AI governance policy suite: risk policy, acceptable use policy, and data governance addendum

 • Accountability framework with defined roles, decision rights, and escalation paths